McKinney Police Department Applicant Processing

 If You Are Not a Certified Texas Peace Officer

 If you are not a TCOLE-certified peace officer in the State of Texas, you will attend the basic training course at a designated police academy.
-The academy is approximately 20 weeks long.
+The academy is approximately six months long.
 Your tuition and supplies are paid for and you will also receive a salary.
-When you complete the academy, you will receive in-house academy training.
+When you complete the academy, you will receive in-house training.
 This training is to prepare you to use McKinney's paperwork, computer system, radio techniques, policies and procedures.
 Upon completion of the in-house academy, you will receive approximately 13 weeks of field training.

 If You Are a Certified Texas Peace Officer